luslab/oz-bulk-rnaseq/G. Read Quantification.md

 ## Cuffmerge

- Allows merger of several Cufflinks assemblies together which is required as even with replicaes cufflinks will not necessarily assemble the same numbers & structures of transcripts.
+Allows merger of several Cufflinks assemblies together which is required as even with replicates cufflinks will not necessarily assemble the same numbers & structures of transcripts.
+It filters out a number of transfrags that are likely artifacts.
+Optional to provide a reference GTF to merge novel isoforms & known isoforms to maximse overall assembly quality

 ## featureCounts Workflow